rust-lang/rust/doc/tutorial/syntax.md

     fn is_four(x: int) -> bool { x == 4 }

+In short, everything that's not a declaration (`let` for variables, `fn` for functions, etcetera) is an expression.

-If everything is an expression, you might conclude that you have to add a terminating semicolon after *every* statement, even ones that are not traditionally terminated with a semicolon in C (like `while`).
+If all those things are expressions, you might conclude that you have to add a terminating semicolon after *every* statement, even ones that are not traditionally terminated with a semicolon in C (like `while`).
 That is not the case, though.
-Statements that end in a block only need a semicolon if that block contains a trailing expression. `while` loops do not allow trailing expressions, and `if` statements tend to only have a trailing expression when you want to use their value for something—in which case you'll have embedded it in a bigger statement,
+Expressions that end in a block only need a semicolon if that block contains a trailing expression. `while` loops do not allow trailing expressions, and `if` statements tend to only have a trailing expression when you want to use their value for something—in which case you'll have embedded it in a bigger statement,